shivanidoshi26/Interactive-Lab-Hub/Lab 6/README.md

 The controller is intended to be small and handheld.
 It's hidden from the dancer, so they don't know what to expect until they receive the actual message.
 The actual raspberry pi wasn't fastened at the back - though it very easily could've been - so that it could be moved around if any changes were necessary.

-The dancer setup is very much like how the actual dance dance revolution setup is.
+The dancer setup is very much like how the actual DDR setup is.
 The dancer stands in the center of the different move buttons (left, right, up and down).
 They use their feet to press on the corresponding move and perform their dance!
 It was difficult to not have the wires hidden within the setup because we used a blanket to avoid any slippage as a result of stepping on any of the cardboard cutouts.
 We definitely acknowledge that the raspberry pi, capacitive sensor and speaker were in very precarious locations.

 It is quite clear from the setup of our system what this tool actually is - it wouldn't take someone new very long to figure out how to use it (once all the files are running, of course).
-We believe they would know what to expect pretty easily.
+It might have been helpful to have a little message play at the start of the game to explicitly indicate how the entire system is used - though this may confuse the user more.
 Potentially, the only issue they may have is not pressing the buttons long enough (due to some time delays, the button pressing can be finicky sometimes).

 **4. Document the working prototype in use.**

 As mentioned earlier for our setup, we needed to establish a communication between the 2 pis: Ritika's and mine.
 Below is a video of how MQTT 1 (my pi) communicated instructions to the other.
-Note that in the video, the terminal on the left demonstrates the output of running DDR/reader.py, which subscribes to only the topics that we communicated on (IDD/move_setter and IDD/dance_moves), and the terminal on the right demonstrates the output of running DDR/ddr_buttons.py, which prints out a statement when a message is received from the other pi.
+Note that in the video, the terminal on the left demonstrates the output of running DDR/reader.py, which subscribes to only the topics that we communicated on (IDD/move_setter and IDD/dance_moves), and the terminal on the right demonstrates the output of running DDR/ddr_buttons.py, which prints a statement to the console when a message is received from the other pi.

 [![](https://res.cloudinary.com/marcomontalbano/image/upload/v1619829202/video_to_markdown/images/google-drive--1VZZ9q4U6mQw8xqC_Lzx7PN2ZBavJ03xZ-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://drive.google.com/file/d/1VZZ9q4U6mQw8xqC_Lzx7PN2ZBavJ03xZ/view?usp=sharing "")